 The 2017 USDA Census of Agriculture reported 4,774 farms in Fresno County, a reduction from 5,683 in 2012.
 Although the 2022 Census of Agriculture has not yet been released, it is likely that this trend that has continued as development occurs at the periphery of jurisdictions, as well as the effect of the drought.
-As shown in FIGURE 3-35 REGIONAL FARM OPERATIONS ND AGRICULTURAL EMPLOYEES, Fresno County has the largest number of agricultural operations in the region and 89.5 percent of its land designated for agriculture, followed by Tulare County with 4,187 farms and 81.8 percent of land designated for agriculture.
+As shown in Figure 3-37, Regional Farm Operations and Agricultural Farmworkers, Fresno County has the largest number of agricultural operations in the region and 89.5 percent of its land designated for agriculture, followed by Tulare County with 4,187 farms and 81.8 percent of land designated for agriculture.
 North of Fresno County, both Madera and Merced Counties have fewer agricultural operations, with 1,386 and 2,337 farms, respectively, but a higher proportion of land designated for agriculture (88.2 percent in Madera County and 91.1 percent in Merced County).
 Similarly, while Kings County only has 968 reported farm operations, 91.8 percent of its land is designated for agriculture.
 In contrast, counties west of Fresno County are less agriculturally oriented.
-Although there are 1,104 farms in Monterey County, only 61.3 percent of the land is designated for agriculture.
-Both Mono and Inyo Counties have fewer than 100 farms each, and therefore are not reflected on FIGURE 3-35.
+Although there are 1,104 farms in Monterey County, only 61.3 percent of the land is designated for agriculture, and there are 610 farms in San Benito County with 75.6 percent of acreage designated for agriculture.
+Both Mono and Inyo Counties have fewer than 100 farms each, and therefore are not reflected on Figure 3-37.

-FIGURE 3-35 REGIONAL FARM OPERATIONS ND AGRICULTURAL EMPLOYEES
+FIGURE 3-37 REGIONAL FARM OPERATIONS AND AGRICULTURAL EMPLOYEES